Loudoun County volunteer firefighter crowned Miss Virginia USA - NewsBreak

 LYNCHBURG, Va.
 (WRIC) — A new Miss Virginia USA was crowned on Saturday.

-Kailee Horvath, a volunteer firefighter and EMT in Loudoun County and a nursing student at Marymount University in Arlington, took home the Miss Virginia USA 2022 title.The ultimate prom gift guide 2022
+Kailee Horvath, a volunteer firefighter and EMT in Loudoun County and a nursing student at Marymount University in Arlington, took home the Miss Virginia USA 2022 title.VSP increasing human trafficking education, enforcement

 The Loudoun County Fire-Rescue Department congratulated Horvath on Twitter .
 Horvath has been volunteering with the Ashburn Volunteer Fire Rescue Department since her senior year of high school in 2017.

 “This is my sixth attempt at a Miss Virginia USA state title.
-So for me, it was years of hard work and determination finally paying off, and I was just excited to share that moment with my family friends that were there,” Horvath told ABC13 in Lynchburg .These are the top school districts in Virginia in 2022
+So for me, it was years of hard work and determination finally paying off, and I was just excited to share that moment with my family friends that were there,” Horvath told ABC13 in Lynchburg .United State Senator visits adult day-center in Tazewell County

 Horvath inherits the Miss Virginia USA crown from Christina Thompson, a former ABC13 news reporter who won the title last year.